jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (ii) the Income Tax Act 1994, be considered to be gross income of the person; or (iii) the Income Tax Act 2004, be considered to be income of the person; or (iv) the Income Tax Act 2007, be considered to be income of the person.
-(5) If, as a result of the review, suspension, cancellation, or termination of an income-tested benefit, the chief executive determines that an amount for tax on the benefit has been paid in accordance with this section to the Commissioner in excess of the amount that is properly payable under this section, the chief executive may not recover the excess amount as a debt due to the Crown within the meaning of section 85A, but may recover that amount by—
+(5) If, as a result of the review, suspension, cancellation, or termination of an income-tested benefit, the chief executive determines that an amount for tax on the benefit has been paid in accordance with this section to the Commissioner in excess of the amount that is properly payable under this section, the chief executive may not recover the excess amount under sections 85A and 86, but may recover that amount by—
   (a) making an adjustment to any amount subsequently payable to the Commissioner under subsection (2) in respect of the source deduction payments for that or any other benefit payable to that beneficiary; or
   (b) making such other arrangements for its refund as are agreed with the Commissioner.
 (6) In this section,—